-- If the issue is not resolved to your satisfaction and you wish to have it followed up formally, you are asked to contact Mr Leach (Head of Student Services for Lower Sixth) or Mrs Carr (Head of Student Services for Upper Sixth) who will investigate and let you know what action is to be taken. - The Principal may be approached at this stage if you are still not satisfied. - A final appeal may be made to the Governors who can be contacted by writing to the Clerk to the Governors at the College address; the Clerk's email address can also be found on the College website.
+- If the issue is not resolved to your satisfaction and you wish to have it followed up formally, you are asked to contact Mr Leach (Head of Student Services for Upper Sixth) or Mrs Scholes (Head of Student Services for Lower Sixth) who will investigate and let you know what action may be taken. - The Principal may subsequently be approached if you are still not satisfied. - A final appeal may be made to the Governors who can be contacted by writing to the Clerk to the Governors at the College address; the Clerk's email address can also be found on the College website.